 The next day, when I helped him get set up with his ‘double’ homework, there was no discussion, no exchange of what needed to happen next, no issues to review, no talk about anything being “stupid.”
 He just started tracing the words with his finger.
 Word by word.
 Just like his teacher instructed him to do.
 In fact, it’s the end of the school year and we have not had a single homework struggle since this tantrum.
 Moreover, the quality of his homework improved throughout the rest of the year with much more focus, care, attention to detail and enthusiasm from him.

-Kristen is a Certified Parenting by Connection Instructor and a single mother living with her two children in Denver, Colorado.
-You can connect with Kristen now on her Facebook page
+Kristen is a former Certified Parenting by Connection Instructor in Denver, Colorado.

 From the Hand in Hand Toolbox

 There's more on homework help in The Big Reason They Won't Do Homework

 If school is difficult try Five ways To Banish Back to School Blues